FIVE MOST SURPRISING FINDS

 The absent father does not leave a gap in his daughter’s life.
 He leaves a template — a blueprint for every man who comes after him.
 And if the template is absence, absence is what she will seek.

-John Bowlby, the British psychiatrist who developed attachment theory in the 1950s and 1960s, argued that a child’s earliest relationships with primary caregivers form internal working models — cognitive and emotional templates — that shape all subsequent relationships throughout life (Bowlby, Attachment and Loss, Volume 1: Attachment, Basic Books, 1969).
+John Bowlby, the British psychiatrist who developed attachment theory in the 1950s and 1960s, argued that a child's earliest relationships with caregivers form internal working models.
+These are cognitive and emotional templates that shape all future relationships throughout life (Bowlby, Attachment and Loss, Volume 1, Basic Books, 1969).
 These models are not conscious.
 They are not chosen.
-They are absorbed, like language, from the environment in which a child develops.
+They are absorbed, like language, from the environment where the child develops.

-The father-daughter relationship is how a girl develops her attachment template for romantic partners.
+The father-daughter relationship is how a girl builds her attachment template for romantic partners.
 This is not a cultural construct.
-It is a documented developmental process, observed across cultures and confirmed by longitudinal research.
-Neurobiological evidence shows that the quality of paternal attachment affects the daughter’s oxytocin response system — the brain chemistry that governs trust, bonding, and partner selection in adulthood.
+It is a documented developmental process, observed across cultures and confirmed by long-term research.
+Brain science shows that the quality of a father's attachment affects the daughter's oxytocin response system — the brain chemistry that governs trust, bonding, and partner selection in adulthood.

-L. Alan Sroufe’s Minnesota Longitudinal Study of Risk and Adaptation, which tracked children from birth to adulthood over thirty years, found that children with insecure early attachments were significantly more likely to enter romantic relationships characterized by anxiety, jealousy, emotional volatility, and partner instability (Sroufe et al., The Development of the Person: The Minnesota Study of Risk and Adaptation from Birth to Adulthood, Guilford Press, 2005).
-Among girls with absent fathers, the pattern was pronounced:
+L. Alan Sroufe's Minnesota Longitudinal Study tracked children from birth to adulthood over thirty years.
+It found that children with insecure early attachments were far more likely to enter romantic relationships marked by anxiety, jealousy, emotional swings, and partner instability (Sroufe et al., Guilford Press, 2005).
+Among girls with absent fathers, the pattern was especially clear.

-When 67 percent of Black children are raised without married fathers present, a majority of Black girls are forming their relationship blueprints in the absence of the relationship that most powerfully shapes them.
+When 67 percent of Black children are raised without married fathers present, a majority of Black girls are forming their relationship blueprints without the relationship that shapes them most powerfully.
 The result is not a generation of women who cannot love.
 It is a generation of women who love according to a blueprint drawn by absence.
 They seek in partners the same inconsistency they experienced in fathers.
 They tolerate departure because departure is what they know.
 They build families on foundations that were fractured before the first brick was laid.

 Female-Headed